Doctor of Philosophy Degree Program

 CEPH Cells to Society Courses

 The Council on Education in Public Health designates core knowledge for all public health professionals.
-The list of courses and term offerings is located online.
-Epidemiology degree students are required to complete 8 of the 12 sessions as listed below.
-Each course is 0.5 credits and is offered only online.
-Many of these courses can be used as introductions to full-term courses offered in multiple modalities throughout the year.
-Incoming doctoral students who have completed CEPH accredited degree programs prior to enrollment do not have to retake the CEPH Cells to Society courses.
+The list of modules and term offerings is located online.
+Epidemiology degree students are required to complete 8 of the 12 modules as listed below.
+Each module is 0.5 credits and is offered only online.
+Many of these can be used as introductions to full-term courses offered in multiple modalities throughout the year.
+Incoming doctoral students who have completed CEPH accredited degree programs prior to enrollment may waive the CEPH Cells to Society training requirement.
+These modules must be completed during the first year of the degree program.

 Core Courses